Cedric Harden

-Cedric Harden (born October 19, 1974) is an American former professional football defensive end.
-He played for the San Diego Chargers in 1999 and for the Los Angeles Xtreme and Saskatchewan Roughriders in 2001.
+Cedric Harden (born October 19, 1974) is an American former professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Florida A&M Rattlers.
+He played in the NFL for the San Diego Chargers in 1999 and for the CFL's Saskatchewan Roughriders in 2001.
+He also played for the Los Angeles Xtreme of the XFL in 2001.